 The AHA responded by launching the multicenter COVID-19 CVD Registry, powered by Get With The Guidelines, in April 2020.
 This registry collects biomarkers, clinical data, and cardiovascular outcomes in COVID-19 patients, allowing participating sites to examine data in real-time and contribute to a database to study the impact of the pandemic for years to come.
 The robust GWTG registry infrastructure has allowed for rapid data collection, including over 28,000 patient records and nearly 130,000 lab reports, with more than 150 registry sites enrolled .

 “Research is key to tracking the effectiveness of treatments and patterns in patient outcomes.
 Having access to this rapidly growing data set provides the potential for multiple teams to develop simultaneous breakthroughs on multiple fronts,” explains James de Lemos, M.D., co-chair of the steering committee for the registry and professor of medicine and the Sweetheart Ball-Kern Wildenthal, M.D., Ph.D., Distinguished Chair in Cardiology at the University of Texas Southwestern Medical Center in Dallas.
 “This is instrumental in helping health care professionals gather the evidence needed to rapidly adjust protocols for COVID-19 patients and reflects the importance of the American Heart Association’s COVID-19 CVD registry.”

 As a quality improvement program, investigator-led research opportunities using the aggregate, national dataset were initially provided to investigators at institutions participating in the Registry.
 These early studies have already provided a robust source of data to inform clinical practice to potentially improve patient outcomes.
 Late-breaking advances were presented at AHA’s Scientific Sessions, describing initial results from the registry including racial and ethnic differences in treatment and outcomes and association of body mass index with cardiovascular outcomes in COVID-19 patients.
 Several additional studies will be published in the peer review literature in the coming weeks and months.

 The AHA is pleased to now offer COVID-19 CVD Registry research opportunities to the broader research community, regardless of registry participation.
-Proposals will be accepted on a rolling basis in 2021 and will be evaluated on priority, novel contribution to the scientific literature, feasibility with the data collected, and merit.
+Proposals are accepted on a rolling basis and will be evaluated on priority, novel contribution to the scientific literature, feasibility with the data collected, and merit.

 Proposal and review process: